MilanuA/Fisher-minigame/README.md

 This project took me approximately 10 hours over the course of 4 days.

 ## Installation
-To install the project, you need to clone the repository and build the project using CMake.
+To install the project, you need to clone the repository and build the project using any C++ compiler.

 ## Features
 - Random fish catching